ozkxr/match-json/README.md

 - Is worth to mention that you only can use JSON-data as the first argument of the function.
 Not functions or RegExp.
-- I made this for test my API endpoints, thats why it only acepts to test JSON data.
+- I made this for test my API endpoints, thats why it only accepts to test JSON data.

 ## Contribution